Rudxain/Rudxain.github.io/index.md

 - My Boomlings/RobTop-Games username is "Rudxain" (it was "RFS", before I changed it, now [someone else](https://gdbrowser.com/u/RFS) has that name).
 [My Geometry Dash profile](https://gdbrowser.com/u/Rudxain).
 I didn't had the chance to play Boomlings, but I knew about the game before RobTop removed it from G Play Store, all thanks to GD.
 - [osu!
 (RFS_Osu)](https://osu.ppy.sh/users/9905562).
 I guess you'll start seeing a pattern here, I **LOVE** music/rhythm games.
 1 of my faves isn't mentioned on this list [(Music Racer)](https://play.google.com/store/apps/details?id=com.abstractart.music_racer), but I stopped playing it
 - My Supercell ID is "Rudxain", and my name in Brawl Stars is "Rudxain null", because apparently "Rudxain" is an *"invalid name"* but **"null" is perfectly valid** according to Supercell.
 I created my ID because I kinda like Brawl Stars, and I play it with my siblings.
 I sometimes played Clash of Clans in the past, but played as guest
-- [SayMine](https://saymine.com).
-I discovered this one thanks to ThioJoe.
-It's kinda useless for me because I almost never get any mail, lol

 ### Sub-accounts